 In New York City, however, they have successfully applied laws protecting freelancers, under city labor laws.
 On May 15th, 2017, the city passed the Freelance Isn’t Free Act which establishes protections for freelance workers, specifically timely and full payment for work undertaken on behalf of a client.
 The law also establishes penalties for violations of these rights, including statutory damages, double damages, injunctive relief, and attorney’s fees.
 For now, this law is specific to New York City but there is a call from the growing number of freelancers in the American workforce to have this law applied nationally.

-How To Prevent Non-Payment
+How To Prevent Non-Payment of an Invoice

 Having had a bad experience with a non-paying client, what steps can you take to try to prevent this situation from happening again?